 - Begin designing with a concept design and determine the relative placement and proportioning of the areas, use zone & sector planning and work through the scale of permanence.

 - Go into details with the detail design – determining size, shapes and locations of individual elements, use needs & yields and random assembly methods to determine how to connect pieces of design.

 - Make a plan for implementation; a plan of action to follow based on your priorities, budget and logical order of establishment, remember to plan in accordance to the scale of permanence.

-To be honest this subject was a tough one, with all the info scattered across the web and all the details in the books it was really hard cohere it into something simple to follow, but I’ve given gave it my best shot!
+To be honest, this subject was a tough one, with all the info scattered across the web and all the details in the books it was really hard to cohere it into something simple to follow, but I’ve given gave it my best shot!